BobGerman/Ignite24-Labs/LAB-446/instructions.md

 1. In the repsonse, select either the thumbs up (👍) or thumbs down (👎) icon.
 A feedback dialog is displayed.
 1. Enter a message into the message box and submit the feedback.
 Your reaction and feedback text is displayed in a response.

-## Exercise 7: Customize bot response
+## Exercise 7: Customize agent response

 You've seen so far that Teams AI library provides some user interface components automatically, such as the AI generated label and document citations when you integrated Azure OpenAI On Your Data.
 Suppose you want more granular control over how responses are represented, for example, you want to display additional controls.
 Teams AI library allows developers to override the **PredictedSAYCommand** action which is responsible for sending the repsonse from the language model to the Teams user interface.